-Profitability remains above the average of German banks In € million, German GAAP
+Profitability will likely rebound to above the average of German banks, despite the 2023 setback In € million, German GAAP

 Operating expenses include personnel and administrative expenses, and depreciation and amortisation.
-Sources: Company reports and Moody's Investors Service
+Sources: Company reports and Moody's Ratings

-Low dependence on market funds, but moderately increasing because of the growing diversification of funding sources
+Modest dependence on market funds, despite recent diversification of funding sources

-SCB's sound funding profile is reflected in its baa2 Funding Structure score, which has been assigned in-line with the initial score.
+SCB's sound funding profile is reflected in its baa2 Funding Structure score, which has been assigned one notch below the initial score of baa1.
 The assigned score reflects the bank's relatively low dependence on market funds and its access to diversified funding channels.
-It also incorporates our expectation that the increase in the bank's drawings of central bank funding (TLTRO) is to a larger extent temporary and will fade in 2023 before full repayment in 2024.

-SCB's lending activities are largely funded by ≤ 23.1 billion of client deposits, funding 51% of its tangible banking assets.
-This primary channel is complemented by asset-backed securities and a growing proportion of covered bonds and senior unsecured bonds, all of which will help the bank to repay the remaining proportion of the ECB's TLTRO (≤ 8.5 billion take-up as of year-end 2022) during 2024 as well as continue gradually growing its loan book.
+SCB's lending activities are predominantly funded by €27.5 billion of client deposits.
+This fairly stable, diversified and granular funding channel is complemented by asset-backed securities and a decent proportion of covered bonds and senior unsecured bonds, all of which will help the bank to continue gradually grow its loan book.

-Further, SCB has been building up loss-absorption buffers in the form of Tier 2-eligible debt and junior senior unsecured debt subscribed by its direct parent in recent years, such that the bank will not have to replace its junior senior bond maturing in 2024 through future external debt issuance at the same seniority level.
-SCB has also been using its commercial paper programme, under which the bank had €835 million of liabilities outstanding as of December 2022 (December 2021: €605 million), and its Aaa-rated mortgage covered bond programme, under which SCB had €1,025 million of liabilities outstanding as of year-end 2022 (December 2021: €1,025 million).
+In terms of market issuances, SCB has been using a diversified set of funding channels.
+It has issued two benchmark-size senior debt instruments now amounting to €1.756 billion as of the end of 2023.
+SCB has further been building up loss-absorption buffers in the form of Tier 2-eligible debt and junior senior unsecured debt subscribed by its direct parent in recent years.
+SCB has also been using its commercial paper programme and its Aaa-rated mortgage covered bond programme, under which SCB had €1,025 million of liabilities outstanding as of year-end 2023.